 Saying kids won’t remember the trip is not a good excuse for not going on a family vacation.
 I know I can’t base my decision on whether or not to travel on someone’s memory much less my own.
 I can barely remember what I ate for lunch yesterday.
 That doesn’t mean I won’t eat today.

-Research shows that family travel stimulates brain development in children.
+Research shows that family travel whether brain development in children.
 Though they will not remember the details, the experience will shape who they become.
 Embedded memories, especially strengthening relationships on vacations, influence and enhance their brain development.

 Research on What Kids Remember About Childhood